 Even when they are in a comfortable setting, Goldendoodles experience a high level of anxiety when they are left alone.
 If you leave them home alone every day while you are at work, it may lead to destructive behaviours on their part because of their anxiety or boredom.

 These dogs have a passion for chewing everything that is beyond their grasp.
 Therefore, it is possible that you will find vandalized furniture, shattered dishes, or shoes that have been torn when you return.
-Their cleverness will also get them into peculiar circumstances, such as figuring out how to unlock the refrigerator to “steal” their favourite treats.
-This is just one example.

 13. Straight-haired Goldendoodles Are Rare Breeds